The Code will be included in the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (State Policy) and aims to:

 - allow rural landholders to obtain fast approvals for large farm buildings to support the agricultural use of their land.

 Complying development is a fast-track approval process for straightforward, low impact development.
-If the application complies with all relevant requirements in the State Policy, it can be approved by a council or accredited certifier within 20 days, saving homeowners up to $15,000 for a new home and $2,600 for home renovations.
+If the application complies with all relevant requirements in the State Policy, it can be approved by a council or registered certifier within 20 days, saving homeowners up to $15,000 for a new home and $2,600 for home renovations.

 New farm building standards